 To keep your Alaskan Malamute in, and to keep other animals out, fences should be high, with wire sunk into the ground along the fence line to thwart digging.
 Gates should have the highest quality locks.
 Many Alaskan Malamutes are clever escape artists who will go over, under, or through fences in search of adventure.

 - Heavy shedding.
 Alaskan Malamutes shed a LOT.
-You'll find hair and fur all over your clothing, upholstery, carpeting, under your furniture, on your countertops -- even in your food.
-Frequent vacuuming will become a way of life.
-Make sure you're REALLY up for this.
+You'll find hair and fur all over your clothing, upholstery, carpeting, under your furniture, on your countertops – even in your food.
+Heavy shedding is why some owners give their Malamute to the animal shelter or rescue group.
+So make sure you're really up for this.

-- Noise.
+- Potential noise.
 Unless you live way out in the boondocks and have no neighbors, Alaskan Malamutes should never be left outside in your yard, unsupervised.
-Their mournful howling will have your neighbors calling the cops to report the nuisance -- or quietly letting your Alaskan Malamute out of his yard so he'll disappear.
+Their mournful howling will have your neighbors calling the cops to report the nuisance, or quietly letting your dog out of his yard so he'll disappear.

 Frankly, most Alaskan Malamutes are "too much dog" for the average household.
 This is a serious working dog with tremendous strength.
 Very few people really have the knowledge, facilities, or skills necessary to manage this breed, or to provide the types of activities that keep him satisfied.

 To help you train and care for your dog

 Dog training videos.
 Sometimes it's easier to train your puppy (or adult dog) when you can see the correct training techniques in action.